Defending champ Rafael Nadal to miss US Open amid pandemic

 “The situation is very complicated worldwide, the COVID-19 cases are increasing, it looks like we still don’t have control of it,” Nadal wrote.

-The 33-year-old from Spain called sitting out the tournament scheduled to begin Aug.
+The 34-year-old from Spain called sitting out the tournament scheduled to begin Aug.
 31 in New York “a decision I never wanted to take,” but added that he would “rather not travel.”

 The current No. 1-ranked woman, Ash Barty, already had announced she would be missing the U.S. Open.
+The U.S. Tennis Association’s entry list announcements Tuesday noted that 2019 women’s champion Bianca Andreescu is in the field — at least for now; players can withdraw until the start of play — but made no mention of Nadal.

+The professional tennis tours have been on hiatus since March because of the COVID-19 outbreak, with play resuming for women on Monday in Palermo, Italy.
+The first men’s event on the main tour is scheduled to be held later this month.

+Nadal’s plan to skip the U.S. Open came shortly after the Madrid Open, scheduled for September, was canceled because of the pandemic.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports